Ashlalala/aajonusnet/md/QNA/Q&A Of October 21, 2007.md

 Q: They buy it at the convenience of people.
 They can buy it.

-A:Yes, you can.
+A: Yes, you can.
 I would put some of that in vinegar and a little baking soda and rinse it thoroughly.

 A: No, drain it.
 Take a bucket.
 Spread all over.
 Wear gloves.
 Wear a mask.
 I don't care if it's all biodegradable or not.
 This is the only soap that I found that is 96 biodegradable.
 Your 7th generation.
 Only about 38% of their soap is biodegradable.
 So, again, it's bullshit.